UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 **Contents list**
 *	Can the subseries be compressed to eliminate sub-sub-series?
-*	Add meaningful titles to all `<unittitle>`at the `<c02>`, `<c03>`, `<c04>` levels.
+*	Add meaningful titles to all archival objects (series, subseries, folders, items).
 Many antebellum finding aids have just dates at the subseries and folder levels.
 Add a format or other descriptor to the date.
 *	Remediate language (see **Language Overview** below)
-*	Remove quotes that only add literary flourish or describe violence against Black people.
+*	Remove quotes that only add literary flourish or sensationalize violence against Black people.
 *	Remove repetition of biographical information about white people unless crucial to understanding the rest of the scopenote.
 *	Add item/folder level information for materials about people of color (if possible)
-*	Lists, wills, and bills of sale often will have names of enslaved people
+*	Lists, wills, and bills of sale often will have names of enslaved people: highlight these formats and include names of enslaved people if possible
 *	Overseer-plantation owner correspondence sometimes has names of enslaved people; description of the work performed by enslaved people, which may give some indication of occupation; descriptions of acts of resistance; and sometimes includes a characterization of conditions in the "neighborhood" (community) of the enslaved people.
 When describing acts of resistance by enslaved people, be thoughtful of what is essential to put in the finding aid and what can introduce bias.

 	- [Hayes Collection](https://finding-aids.lib.unc.edu/00324/): (see folder 582 scopenote): August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, stole money from him and later confessed.